johnwcowan/r7rs-work/StringNormalization.md

-= String Normalization =
+# String Normalization

-== Introduction ==
+## Introduction

-There are four Unicode normalization forms defined in [[http://unicode.org/reports/tr15/|UAX #15]], corresponding to two types of character equivalence.
+There are four Unicode normalization forms defined in [UAX #15](http://unicode.org/reports/tr15/), corresponding to two types of character equivalence.

 The first, and most important, is canonical equivalence.
 This is equivalence between sequences of codepoints which represent the same abstract character.
 This includes:

 * pre-composed characters and their separate base+combining forms
 * pre-composed Hangul and their Jamo sequences
 * unified singleton characters (e.g. mapping the Ohm sign to the Greek capital Omega by which it is represented)
 * canonical ordering for combining marks when multiple combining marks are used

 The second character equivalence is compatibility equivalence.
 Compatibility equivalence is where two characters represent the same abstract character but differ in appearance or behavior.
 Differences
 include:

 * Font variants - cursive, bold, mathematical
 * Breaking differences - different hyphen and space types
 * Circled characters
 * Width, size, rotated - variations common in Japanese scripts
 * Superscripts and subscripts - 2**5 becomes "2"+"5"
 * Squared characters - Japanese words written in a single character square
 * Fractions - representing the single 1/2 character as "1"+"/"+"2"

 These two equivalences can be combined to provide four normalization
 forms:

 * NFD - canonical decomposition
 * NFC - canonical decomposition, followed by canonical composition
 * NFKD - compatibility decomposition
 * NFKC - compatibility decomposition, followed by canonical composition

 Order matters, since the canonical and compatibility normalizations are not commutative.
 Normalizing by performing canonical composition